inversify/InversifyJS/README.md

 var kernel = new inversify.Kernel();
 ```

-In order to resolve a depencency, the kernel needs to be told which implementation type (classes) to associate with each service type (interfaces).
-We will use type bindigns for this purpose.
+In order to resolve a dependency, the kernel needs to be told which implementation type (classes) to associate with each service type (interfaces).
+We will use type bindings for this purpose.
 A type binding (or just a binding) is a mapping between a service type (an interface), and an implementation type (class).

 ```
 // bind